medic/horticulturalist/README.md

     --medic-os
         Only of interest to those who deploy using MedicOS.
 Deploys apps using the MedicOS daemon.
+        When running this from within medic-os, if horticulturalist, medic-api, etc are already installed and running, you need to stop them using `svc-stop` before running this.
+You will also need to delete directories where medic-api/medic-sentinel are installed before running this.

 You can also specify a deployment action to perform: